eliird/role_detection/README.md

 # Conversational-Role-Detection

 This is the repository for the paper titled
 >Is it possible to recognize speaker without listening?
+Understanding conversation dynamics using continuous eyegaze.

 ## Link to paper
     [paper](https://eliird.lol)